PauseView-Yin/Mouse-Linker/README.md

 The start key is F7 and the end key is F9.

 After testing, the CPU usage rate of this program is approximately 3% (the results may vary depending on the CPU).

+After downloading all the files, find the desired language version of the.exe file and double-click to open it for use.

 Thank you for your use.